solidjs/solid/documentation/comparison.md

 Svelte pioneered the precompiled disappearing framework that Solid also employs to a certain degree.
 Both libraries are truly reactive and can produce really small execution code bundles although Svelte is the winner here for small demos.
 Solid requires a bit more explicitness in its declarations and relying less on implicit analysis from the compiler, but that is part of what gives Solid superior performance.
 Solid also keeps more in the runtime which scales better in larger apps.
 Solid's RealWorld demo implementation is 25% smaller than Svelte's.

 Both libraries aim to help their developers write less code but approach it completely differently.
 Svelte 3 focuses on the optimization of the ease of dealing with localized change focusing on plain object interaction and 2 way binding.
 In constrast Solid focuses on the data flow by deliberately embraces CQRS and immutable interface.
-With functional template composition, in many cases Solid allows developers to write even less code than Svelte.
+With functional template composition, in many cases Solid allows developers to write even less code than Svelte although Svelte's template syntax is definitely terser.

 Svelte still represents pushing the boundaries of precompilation where Solid is a bit more conservative offering HyperScript and Tagged Template Literal options in addition to the compiled JSX.
 But we feel Solid really takes the best of both worlds.